aries-robot/free-orbit-ortho-view-plugin/README.md

 The package name is `free_orbit_ortho_view_plugin`.

-This is a generic ROS 2 plugin-style name because it describes the RViz feature instead of a robot, sensor, or workspace.
 The RViz plugin class is registered as:

 ```text
 free_orbit_ortho_view_plugin/FreeOrbitOrtho